 How Nutrient supports vector and raster PDF workflows

-Nutrient SDK handles both vector and raster PDFs with full fidelity.
+Nutrient SDK handles both vector and raster PDFs without quality loss.

 OCR that makes any PDF searchable